pandyagunjan/Portfolio/README.md

 ### Final Project
 - **Bank Application** ([Git Link](https://github.com/pandyagunjan/FullStack.MicroWebApplication-Server))

-Working in a team of six to create a full stack banking application on the principle of MVC design, with a user having an account or to create a new account and perform various other transactions typically found in a bank such as withdraw, transfer and deposit money.
+Worked with a team of six to create a full stack banking application on the principle of MVC design, with a user having an account or to create a new account and perform various other transactions typically found in a bank such as withdraw, transfer and deposit money.
 Built-in the IntelliJ IDE using Java, Spring Boot, Angular, AWS RDS, Heroku, mySQL.

 ![Image](/ZipBank_UI_Snapshots/1.png)